animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $\mathrm{U}$ is the Uniform distribution.

 $n \in \mathbb {N}$, $x \neq y$, and $R \neq \mathrm{I}$.

+$h$ is a theoretical memory to not assume Markovian dynamics.

 **Definitions**: $o = \mathrm{I}_{i \in \mathbb{N}}$ is observation and $\hat{\mathrm{R}} \sim \mathrm{R}$ is a physics model.